AmbitiousPhantom/CupOJoe/README.md

 March 11 2025 - Caught error on App and added more to the Login page

-March 13 2025 - Added a Android and IOS folder with a placeholder name in each, also components in order to design and
+March 13 2025 - Added a Android and IOS folder with a placeholder name in each, also components in order to design and modify certain functions to my specified parameters